aarv/coding-challenge-wholesaler-integration/README.md

 Here you find strategies for reading both, JSON and CSV formats(New ones can easily be added).

 ## Further thoughts / TBD / TODOS
-- There are valid arguments to not create manufacturer and packaging instances.
+- There are valid arguments to not create unit and packaging instances.
 (KISS/Performance vs data consistency).
   This truly can/should be discussed.
 - Regarding the DataProvider structure it is possible to get rid of `DataProviderInterface` and instead moved the abstraction to `BaseDataProvider` and make this class abstract.